borntofrappe/borntofrappe/README.md

 A personal website

-## 2020-05-04 deadline
+## Step 1: Deploy

-- deploy three pages:
+- start with three pages

   1. landing page

-  1. blog
+  2. blog

-  1. blog post
+  3. blog post

 - use 11ty

+- template with nunjucks

-- deploy on netlify
+- deploy on Netlify

 ## playground

-In this folder I document the building blocks making up the website.
-Consider it a step further from a branch; a place in which to tinker and experiment freely.
+A more distant abstraction than a branch.
+A place in which I freely develop the building blocks making up the website; HTML, CSS, and JavaScript where needed.